Aging of China: Government policies

-In order to alleviate the population aging in China, the Chinese government has relaxed and ultimately abolished its child limitation policies.
+In order to alleviate the population aging in China, the Chinese government has relaxed its child limitation policies.
+Under the amended Article 18 of China's Population and Family Planning Law, every married couple is allowed to have up to three children.

 Two-child policy

-In October 2015, the two-child policy was introduced to replace the one-child policy.
-China has been taking gradual measures to eliminate the one-child policy.
+In October 2015, the national government relaxed the one-child policy into the two-child policy.
+China had been taking gradual measures to eliminate the one-child policy.
 In 2009, if both parents were only children, they were allowed to have two children.
 In 2014, most provinces in China further relaxed their policies, allowing families to have two children if one of the parents was an only child.
 However, since the implementation of the two-child policy, there has been no significant improvement in China's population aging.
-It is expected that the effect of the policy will not be significant until two decades later.
+It was expected that the effect of the policy will not be significant until two decades later.
 After the relaxation of the one-child policy, 17.9 million babies were born in 2016, an increase of 1.3 million over the previous year, but only half of what was expected.
-In 2017, the birth rate fell to 17.2 million, far below the official forecast of more than 20 million.
+In 2017, births fell to 17.2 million, far below the official forecast of more than 20 million.